 But how to tell if you’re in ketosis?

-One way is by checking for signs and symptoms of ketosis.
+Another way to tell if you’re in ketosis is by checking for the signs and symptoms.

 Below are 9 of the most commonly experienced ketosis signs and symptoms, along with tips on how to treat the more uncomfortable ones.

 Also called keto breath, this particular type of bad breath is a hallmark symptom of ketosis.
 People describe ketosis breath as fruity, sweet, and resembling nail polish remover.
 It’s mainly a result of the body getting rid of extra acetone (a ketone body) through the lungs.

 While it can be embarrassing, having bad breath on keto means your diet is working.

 Keto breath also tends to go away on its own once you become “keto-adapted“, which essentially means that your body has started using ketones more effectively and less end up expelled through the lungs.

 It’s not uncommon to lose 5 pounds after only one week on the keto diet.
 But before you get too excited, know this is mostly water weight and that real fat loss will come later.

 But now you’re wondering, “why would glycogen depletion cause water loss?”